Wellshully/Socket_Project/phrase2/README.md

 ## Future Work

 - **Video streaming**: I spent a bunch of time to get this feature work.
 I tried to send the video frame by frame and play them by the `ffmpeg` library.
 However, I never figure out how decode the format of the video(and also the usage of the library), and thus I end up failing to play a video with my code.
+- **Blocked Invitation:** Since the client is always waiting for user to enter a command, the `check_invitation()` function cannot activated once the listening thread receives the invitation.
+Though it's not implement here, I think a better way is to interrupt(signal) the current input and enter the `check_invitaion()` immediately
 - **GUI interface**: After I finish all the functionalities above, I find that it's too hard for me to migrate them to a gui version.
 I tried to do it with `qt` or just use the browser as the front-end, but I'm so unfamiliar with them to get them work.
 However, I still tried to make the terminal interface as cool as possible, as you can see my chatroom layout is beautiful (and my desktop environment) **:)**

 ## Server.cpp